Harrisburg DUI Attorney

 Sinus problems and allergies can cause red, watery eyes, another sign that officers look for in allegedly drunk drivers.

-Harrisburg DUI Attorneys Fighting for You
+Harrisburg DUI Lawyers Fighting for You

 Pennsylvania DUI lawyer Steven Kellis has over 25 years of experience defending clients using these and many more strategies.
 He takes the time to investigate and fully understand your case before building a formidable defense strategy based on what he saw as a former prosecutor.
 He knows which arguments prosecutors use and how they are best invalidated.